Rick Hill Artwork

 Permit Renewal

-An Applicant must submit a new and/or updated application and appropriate fee each year.
+An Applicant must submit a new and/or updated application and the appropriate fee each year.

 Previous year’s data must be reported prior to January 15th for an application to be considered for renewal.

-An updated copy of the applicant’s federal permit must be provided if collecting ANY bats, mussels, fishes in a watershed known to harbor federally threatened or endangered fish species, or species with any federal protection.
+An updated copy of the applicant’s federal permit must be provided if collecting ANY bats, mussels, or fish in a watershed known to harbor federally threatened or endangered fish species, or species with any federal protection.

 Reporting